 (MORE TO COME...)

-* Updated based on future changes that were announced in late 2011.
+* Those changes were announced in late 2011, and went into effect prior to the 2013 season.
 (Formerly displayed on the Baseball blog page.)

 Books are listed in alphabetical order, by author's last name.
 The number of baseballs () indicates how good the book is, mainly in terms of how useful it is for purposes of baseball stadium research.
 1 = fair; 2 = good; 3 = very good; 4 = excellent